brohamgoham/brohamgoham/README.md

 - 👋 Hi, I’m @brohamgoham
 - 👀 I’m interested in ...
 ERC721 ERC20, solidity Smart contracts
-- 🌱 I’m currently learning ...
-Metemorphic SmartContracts, CREATE2
+- 🌱 learning ...
+Metemorphic SmartContracts, DevOpz/ DevSecOpz/ AiDevSecOpsML (A.I, MachineLearning DevOpz we Security)
 - 💞️ I’m looking to collaborate on ...
 Anything
 - 📫 How to reach me ...